kwyn/kwyn.github.io/_pages/hireme.md

 ### What

-I’m looking for a full-stack role on a product or developer tools team.
+I’m looking for a senior full-stack role on a product or developer tools team.

 #### Ideally you: